Qovery/qovery-client-javascript/docs/VariableMainCallsApi.md

 let apiInstance = new QoveryApi.VariableMainCallsApi();
 let opts = {
+  'parentId': "parentId_example", // String | it filters the list by returning only the variables accessible by the selected parent_id.
+This field shall contain the id of a project, environment or service depending on the selected scope.
+Example, if scope = APPLICATION and parent_id=<application_id>, the result will contain any variable accessible by the application.
+The result will contain also any variable declared at an higher scope.
-  'parentId': "parentId_example", // String | the id where the variable will be added 'scope': new QoveryApi.APIVariableScopeEnum(), // APIVariableScopeEnum | the scope of the parent where the variable will be added
+  'scope': new QoveryApi.APIVariableScopeEnum(), // APIVariableScopeEnum | the type of the parent_id (application, project, environment etc..).
   'isSecret': true // Boolean |
 };
 apiInstance.listVariables(opts, (error, data, response) => {